 Demand is also expected to slow in countries that belong to the Organization for Economic Cooperation and Development (OECD), including the United States.
 Strife in the Middle East continues to inject uncertainty into oil pricing.

-OPEC+ nations continue to look for a floor to support oil prices but cut its demand outlook in October 2024.
+OPEC+ nations continue to look for a floor to support oil prices but cut their demand outlook in October 2024.
 That raises a lot of uncertainty since OPEC+ announced earlier in 2024 that it would end voluntary cuts in production in December 2024.
 Spot oil prices for OPEC+ are based on the Dubai/Oman benchmark.

 Featured Offerings